VulovicDanilo/Graph/README.md

 # Graph
-Pointer based implementation of graph in C++ wihtout using STL.
+Pointer based implementation of graph in C++ without using STL.

 Info parts of nodes are integers.